 Coronavirus / COVID-19 and Drinking Water

-In mid-March 2020, The World Health Organization indicated that there no evidence that COVID-19 has been spread through drinking water.
+In mid-March 2020, The World Health Organization indicated that there is no evidence that COVID-19 has been spread through drinking water.
 It added that the virus has not been detected in drinking water supplies and that its opinion was that the risk to water supplies was low.
-It also confirmed that it believed that existing water treatment technologies in city water systems are able to safely address COVID-19 if it was to get into the water supply:
+It also confirmed that it believed existing water treatment technologies in city water systems are able to safely address COVID-19 if it was to get into the water supply:

 World Health Organization.
 2020.
 Technical Brief.
 Water, sanitation, hygiene and waste management for the COVID-19 virus.
 March.

 Fortunately, the coronavirus responsible for COVID-19 has a relatively simple structure that makes it fairly easy to disinfect.
 Other human coronaviruses have been shown to be highly sensitive to common water disinfection processes including chlorination and ultraviolet (UV) light.

 Several other leading agencies have issued similar guidance including The U.S. Environmental Protection Agency, the U.S. Occupational Safety and Health Administration, The National Association of Water Companies, the American Water Works Association and the Association of Metropolitan Water Agencies.
 According to the U.S. Environmental Protection Agency, America’s drinking water supplies remain a safe and affordable way to access the water needed for drinking, cooking and maintaining personal hygiene during the COVID-19 outbreak.

 At present, we believe that the risk of COVID-19 spreading through city water systems is low given the sensitivity of other coronaviruses to common disinfection technologies.

 However, we do understand that many consumers, especially those with private water systems, are seeking options to add some extra protection “just in case.”